Figure53/F53OSC/README.markdown

 ## Usage Notes

-- F53OSC must be compiled with ARC.
+- F53OSC must be compiled with ARC
-- You need to link against Security.framework and CFNetwork.framework
+- You must link against Security.framework and CFNetwork.framework

 ## Demo